 Whenever possible, the participants should remain anonymous; otherwise appropriate confidentiality should be maintained.
 Procedures for maintaining confidentiality should be described in detail, including who will have access to the data and on what basis.
 If survey instruments are to be used, list the anticipated date identifiers will be removed from the completed instruments.
 Describe how data will be stored, as well as how and when it will be destroyed.
-Provide justification if identifying information will be retained and indicate measures used to protect the participants’ confidentiality.
+Provide justification if identifiable information will be retained and indicate measures to be used to protect participants’ confidentiality.

 Question 8.
 Illegal Activities: